-The Department of Sociology offers an internship course, Sociology 490.
-The purpose of this course is to encourage students to think sociologically about social issues by working as volunteer interns for non-profit community or campus organizations.
+We offer an internship course, Sociology 490 to encourage students to think sociologically about social issues by working as volunteer interns for non-profit community or campus organizations.

 21 credits in sociology with a 3.0 GPA, submission of proposal outlining internship, and permission of the instructor.

-- The name of the organization that will sponsor the internship.
+- Name of organization sponsoring the internship.

-- The student's specific learning objectives.
+- Your specific learning objectives.

-This proposal must also include a letter of support from the director of the sponsoring organization.
+- Include a letter of support from the director of the sponsoring organization.

-Timeline Proposals must be submitted to the Undergraduate Studies Committee no later than the final week of the semester prior to the proposed internship.
+Proposals must be submitted to the Undergraduate Studies Committee no later than the final week of the semester prior to the proposed internship.

 You must submit a copy of your field notes and a final paper approved by your faculty supervisor to the Director of Undergraduate Studies.